 Concept Distinctions

-Virtual Fence focuses on whether a target crosses a predefined boundary into a specified area.
+Line Crossing focuses on whether a target crosses a predefined boundary into a specified area.

 Zone Intrusion focuses on whether a target enters a predefined specific area, without involving boundary lines.
 Both are designed for security monitoring and protection, but the appropriate feature should be chosen based on specific needs.

-Area Intrusion detection emphasizes the act of entering a zone, with its main characteristics including:
+Zone Intrusion detection emphasizes the act of entering a zone, with its main characteristics including:

 - The target is intrusion: This function is primarily used to protect specific areas by detecting if anyone or anything crosses the boundaries.